St Anne’s, Hessenford

 Hire charges – £12 for a morning, afternoon or evening session with sensible reductions for short periods.

 The Hall, like the Church, is properly insured by Ecclesiastical and this includes personal accident insurance providing bookings are regulated and approved by the PCC; to make sure that the activities are covered by the policy.
 This is why we have a simple on-line booking system to keep a track of everything that is going on.
-Go to http://www.4clubs.biz/timeslot/hessenford2/ to book the Hall or call Fiona on 241008 if this is too much hassle.
+Click here to book the Hall or call Fiona on 01503 241008 if this is too much hassle.
 If you wish to use the Hall for something that is not normally recognised you will be advised to take out your own insurance cover.

 The Committee is listed below.
 We are always on the lookout for volunteers to take on a position on the committee so if you would like to influence what goes on and contribute please let one of us know: